yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yugabyted.md

 ##### --data_dir *data-directory*

-The directory where YugabyteDB stores data.
+The directory where yugabyted stores data.
+Must be an absolute path.

+##### --base_dir *base-directory*

+The directory where yugabyted stores data, conf and logs.
+Must be an absolute path.

 ##### --log_dir *log-directory*

-The directory to store YugabyteDB logs.
+The directory to store yugabyted logs.
+Must be an absolute path.

 ##### --ycql_port *ycql-port*